section-engineering-education/engineering-education/content/articles/generic-singly-linked-list-data-structure-java/index.md

 status: publish
 published: true
 url: /generic-singly-linked-list-data-structure-java/
-title: Implementing a Generic Singly linked list Data Structure in Java
+title: Implementing a Generic Singly Linked List Data Structure in Java
 description: In this article, we will look at implementing a generic singly linked list data structure in Java.
 author: lynn-mumo
 date: 2021-12-07T00:00:00-13:30